ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional.md

         1. _Allowlist_: The sequencer can verticalize their chain with a bundler sidecar or have specific partners allowed to send conditional entrypoint txs.
         2. _Local Rate Limiting_: The authenticated caller has flashbots-style [reputation](https://docs.flashbots.net/flashbots-auction/advanced/reputation) computed based on the success rate of conditional txs, enabling permisionless bundler participation

+The endpoint MUST be authenticated but the policies may not be needed to permissionlessly launch this feature if a global rate limit with a runtime shut off is sufficient.
+A recommendation is to have the allowlist policy implemented with the keys of known bundlers registered, such that it is ready to enable.
+As this endpoint is used in production, additional policies like the local rate limits can be iterated on and implemented on a as-needed basis.

 The restricted usage & rate limits prevents this endpoint from superseding `eth_sendRawTransaction`, only suitable for honest bundlers, and also easy to wind back if needed later on.

 # Risks & Uncertainties